The weather's warmer and you want to enjoy some garden airgunning. Here's how to do it safely - and stay on good terms with your neighbours

-As with any type of shooting, safety is of paramount importance, especially given the likelihood of other people being in close proximity when you are in the garden.
-Airguns are relatively low-powered compared with other guns, which is one of the reasons they lend themselves to backyard practice, but they still have the potential to cause a life-wrecking accident, so there is no excuse for any lapse in safety awareness.
-Nonetheless, by following a few simple guidelines and exercising common sense at all times, there is absolutely no reason why you cannot enjoy safe airgun shooting in your garden.
+As with any type of shooting, safety is a top priority, especially given the likelihood of other people being close by when you are in the garden.
+Airguns are relatively low-powered compared with other guns, which is one of the reasons they lend themselves to backyard practice, but they still have the potential to cause a life-wrecking accident.

-Unless you are fortunate enough to live on an isolated spot in the middle of nowhere, you will need to consider any neighbours or any unexpected visitors.
+Unless you live in the middle of nowhere, you will probably have to consider your neighbours.

-Whether your garden is in a remote and well-enclosed location or, like mine, behind a row of terraced houses and separated from neighbours by little more than flimsy fencing panels, you will be breaking the law if a single pellet strays beyond your boundary.
-It is therefore essential that appropriate measures are taken to eliminate any risk of this happening.
+No matter whether your garden is in a remote and well-enclosed location or, like mine, behind a row of terraced houses and separated from neighbours by little more than flimsy fencing panels, you will be breaking the law if a single pellet strays beyond your boundary.

-It is also important to make sure that your informal target shooting, or “plinking”, sessions do not cause a noise nuisance.
-Fortunately, there are plenty of ways to reduce the disturbance caused by your shooting activities — take the right steps, and it should certainly be less disruptive than the noise of someone mowing their lawn.
+You also need to make sure you don’t cause a noise nuisance.
+Don’t worry, take the right steps, and your garden airgunning should certainly be less disruptive than the noise of someone mowing their lawn.